|

 others that we are powerful, in control, beautiful and spiritual.
 Sometimes we

 even convince ourselves.
 This is our false self.
-SFiI help us to remove the
+Christian spiritual formation help us to remove the

 false self and help us discover our true self (Pennington 2000).
 The second